xuefeng-zhu5/CDAAT/README.md

-# CDAAT: Adaptiave Colour-Depth Aware Attention for RGB-D Object Tracking
+# Adaptiave Colour-Depth Aware Attention for RGB-D Object Tracking

 The official PyTorch implementation of the CDAAT tracker: